NavyaG-lab/Tech-writer/onboarding/introduction.md

 ## Setting up your environment

+### `setupnu.sh`

-Overall, you should use [https://wiki.nubank.com.br/index.php/Dev_environment](https://wiki.nubank.com.br/index.php/Dev_environment) .
+Overall, you should use [setupnu.sh](https://github.com/nubank/nudev#setting-up-a-new-development-machine).
 It has been updated and made more user-friendly recently.

-The setupnu.sh script is self-explanatory.
-Make sure that you have access to the engineering team S3, otherwise you will have problems to use your aws key and secret while running setupnu.sh.
+The `setupnu.sh` script is self-explanatory.
+Make sure that you have gone through [Getting accounts and permissions](#getting-accounts-and-permissions) to be in the engineering group, otherwise you will have problems to use your aws key and secret while running `setupnu.sh`.

 Every now and then people will find minor bugs on setupnu.
 This is a great opportunity to create your first PR.